 I guess you could call it that!

-Guided walking tours of the site are conducted throughout the day and are part of the entry to the park.
-We highly suggest you jumping on one of these.
+The guided walking tour of the Port Arthur site is conducted throughout the day and is part of the entry to the park.
+We highly suggest you jump on one of these.

 It is a fantastic way to hear the history and the stories and form a deeper connection with the significance of the historical site.
 The guides are super informative and passionate about Port Arthur.

-A 20 minute boat cruise takes you out into the harbour and past the Isle of the Dead where around 1000 bodies were buried, and Point Puer, which is the where the young boys of the colony were kept.
+The boat takes you out into the harbour of Carnarvon Bay and past the Isle of the Dead where around 1000 bodies were buried, and Point Puer, which is where the young boys of the colony were kept.

 You can pay extra to stop off with a guide to explore both places in a little more depth.

-We will have a separate post soon dedicated to the nightly ghost tour.
+We have a separate post dedicated to the Port Arthur nightly ghost tour.
 I LOVED it.
 It was soooo much fun and well worth doing.